This advice provides a general guide to the main principles and requirements of lotteries law as contained in the Gambling Act 2005.

 How much does it cost

 The application fee for initial registration is £40.
-Once registered the society needs to pay an annual fee of £20, this fee needs to be paid within two months before each anniversary of the date of registration.
+Once registered the society needs to pay an annual fee of £20, this fee needs to be paid within two months before each anniversary of the date of registration and a Small Society Lottery Annual Confirmation Form and Fees Payment Mandate needs to be completed.

 Small society lotteries